FAQs for Prospective Parents

 High achieving pupils are accommodated in two main ways at OSB: through our curriculum and through extracurricular activities.
 In lessons we have high expectations of pupils.
 Tasks provided are challenging and encourage pupils to consider topics in depth and develop key skills.
 Outside the classroom pupils are provided with a number of different opportunities to expand on what they have learnt in school.
 This includes lesson 6 options, trips and workshops.
 Examples of extracurricular activities include visits to universities, learning Latin and the Sports Leader Award.

-My child has special educational needs (SEN).
+My child has Special Educational Needs or a Disability (SEND).
 What support will you provide for them?

 If your child has special educational needs they may receive a range of support.
 We will ensure that their teachers are aware of their needs and that they have the knowledge needed to be able to meet their needs in the classroom.
 We may also look at assessing your child and providing them with a relevant, outcomes-based intervention to support their needs in a certain area, such as literacy.
 Some pupils are provided with a key worker so that they have someone they can check in with and talk to if they are finding they need it.
 Some of our pupils are part of our Thrive programme where we support them with their emotional needs.